4 Underestimated Markers of Female Beauty

 1. A Woman’s Voice

 Over 40 years ago, social psychologists discovered that the physical attractiveness of a woman could be judged fairly accurately by way of a telephone conversation when no visual cues were available.
 At the time, this was a matter of great curiosity, and a number of theories were proposed to explain it.
-For example, one of the more popular ideas was that attractive women simply had more lifetime experience of people paying attention to them and interacting with them socially, giving them more opportunities to hone social skills that might translate into attractiveness during a phone call.
+For example, one of the more popular ideas was that attractive women simply had more life experience of people paying attention to them and interacting with them socially, giving them more opportunities to hone social skills that might translate into attractiveness during a phone call.

-However, it has now been convincingly demonstrated that the attractiveness of women’s voices are in fact positively correlated with the actual attractiveness of their faces.
+However, it has now been convincingly demonstrated that the attractiveness of women’s voices is in fact positively correlated with the actual attractiveness of their faces.
 In experiments of this type, men independently judge the attractiveness of a group of female faces, and then separately evaluate the attractiveness of voices from the same sample of women.
 The men making the judgments do not know which voices go with which faces, but if they rate a woman’s voice as attractive, they tend to rate the corresponding face as attractive as well.
 In general, a higher-pitched female voice is judged to be younger and, hence, more attractive.

 (I should also point out that male facial attractiveness can be predicted from a voice, with the curious addition that men who do not articulate clearly in their speech tend to be judged as more masculine.)